Welcome to Food Blogging Collective

 But you know what else is true?
 Bloggers are some of the nicest and most helpful people out there.
 Because we all started out once.
 And we all worked to grow our following.
 So there’s always someone willing to share their knowledge and experience with a newbie – generally for free!

 A RESOURCE FOR FOOD BLOGGERS

 Even though I was an academic for a while, I have always owned my own business with my husband.
-That was a great decision we made as it gave us the freedom to pursue our own hobbies alongside (hello food writing!!), take extended leave when each of our children were born and to move to our dream forever house in the middle of rural nowhere to bring them up.
+That was a great decision we made as it gave us the freedom to pursue our own hobbies alongside (hello food writing!!), take extended leave when each of our children was born and to move to our dream forever house in the middle of rural nowhere to bring them up.

 Food Blogging Collective was set up when I was looking for a solution to a technical problem specific to my food blog, The Food Brood, and found myself having to jump between a number of different sources to find the information I wanted.
 That’s when I realised that although there is a lot of information on blogging out there, there is no one place specific to us food bloggers or anywhere that really focuses on the aspects of blogging that apply just to us.

 So, what are you waiting for?